OpenEvalProject/evals/manuscripts/elife-58823/v2/manuscript.md

 ## Abstract

-ZnT8 is a Zn 2+ /H + antiporter that belongs to SLC30 family and plays an essential role in regulating Zn 2+ accumulation in the insulin secretory granules of pancreatic β cells.
-However, the Zn 2+ /H + exchange mechanism of ZnT8 remains unclear due to the lack of high-resolution structures.
+ZnT8 is a Zn2+/H+ antiporter that belongs to SLC30 family and plays an essential role in regulating Zn2+ accumulation in the insulin secretory granules of pancreatic β cells.
+However, the Zn2+/H+ exchange mechanism of ZnT8 remains unclear due to the lack of high-resolution structures.
 Here, we report the cryo-EM structures of human ZnT8 (HsZnT8) in both outward- and inward-facing conformations.
-HsZnT8 forms a dimeric structure with four Zn 2+ binding sites within each subunit: a highly conserved primary site in transmembrane domain (TMD) housing the Zn 2+ substrate; an interfacial site between TMD and C-terminal domain (CTD) that modulates the Zn 2+ transport activity of HsZnT8; and two adjacent sites buried in the cytosolic domain and chelated by conserved residues from CTD and the His-Cys-His (HCH) motif from the N-terminal segment of the neighboring subunit.
-A comparison of the outward- and inward-facing structures reveals that the TMD of each HsZnT8 subunit undergoes a large structural rearrangement, allowing for alternating access to the primary Zn 2+ site during the transport cycle.
-Collectively, our studies provide the structural insights into the Zn 2+ /H + exchange mechanism of HsZnT8.
+HsZnT8 forms a dimeric structure with four Zn2+ binding sites within each subunit: a highly conserved primary site in transmembrane domain (TMD) housing the Zn2+ substrate; an interfacial site between TMD and C-terminal domain (CTD) that modulates the Zn2+ transport activity of HsZnT8; and two adjacent sites buried in the cytosolic domain and chelated by conserved residues from CTD and the His-Cys-His (HCH) motif from the N-terminal segment of the neighboring subunit.
+A comparison of the outward- and inward-facing structures reveals that the TMD of each HsZnT8 subunit undergoes a large structural rearrangement, allowing for alternating access to the primary Zn2+ site during the transport cycle.
+Collectively, our studies provide the structural insights into the Zn2+/H+ exchange mechanism of HsZnT8.

 ## Introduction